Due diligence checking for mycotoxins

 Member companies of the MAGB collaborate to survey each year’s barley crop according to a current assessment of the risk posed by various contaminants.
 This survey, internal to the sector, is subsequently published on the MAGB website.
-Taken with the food safety monitoring survey conducted by the HGCA in co-operation with maltsters, a comprehensive picture is gained of the prevalence of mycotoxins in the UK malting barley crop.
+Taken with the food safety monitoring survey conducted by the AHDB in co-operation with maltsters, a comprehensive picture is gained of mycotoxins in the UK malting barley crop.
 Trends can be observed from year to year, to assist in building the bigger picture and to modify future risk assessments.
-These surveys show that levels of mycotoxins in UK malts are very low – but vigilance remains key to ensure that the situation remains this way.
+These surveys show that levels of mycotoxins in UK malts are very low – but vigilance will remain key to ensure that the situation remains this way.

 In the EU there are legal limits of 4µg/kg for total aflatoxins and 2µg/kg for aflatoxin B1 in cereals.
 However, the moulds which produce aflatoxins grow best in conditions which are warmer than those generally encountered in the UK, thus aflatoxins are rarely found in cereals grown in the UK.
 The MAGB has monitored levels of aflatoxins in malting barleys from successive harvests, and the levels found have always been well below these legal limits.
 No samples contained detectable B1.
 Most samples contained either no detectable aflatoxins or less than one tenth of the legal limit. (source: Campden BRI-Nutfield)

 The moulds which produce this mycotoxin do not infect growing barley in Europe.
-They can develop on harvested grain, but only if it is stored in damp conditions, and particularly if the grain temperature is high.
-The minimum moisture content to support fungal development was previously considered to be 18% moisture, but it is now thought to be just above 14.5% moisture.
-This is a significant change in understanding, and means that storage practices might have to change outside the UK.
-In the UK malting barley is routinely dried to about 12% moisture before storage.
+They can develop on harvested grain, but only if it is stored at inappropriate moisture levels, and particularly if the grain temperature is high.
+The minimum moisture content to support fungal development is now thought to be just above 14.5%.
+This is a significant change from previous understanding, and means that storage practices might have to change outside the UK.
+In the UK, malting barley is routinely dried to about 12% moisture before storage.
 This is too dry to allow ochratoxin-producing moulds to flourish.
 The legal limits for Ochratoxin A in cereals in the EU are 5µg/kg for raw grain and 3µg/kg for processed grain (which includes malt).

 Malting barleys have been monitored for Ochratoxin A content for many years.
 These surveys continue to show that most UK malting barleys contain no detectable Ochratoxin A. Prompt checking of the crop is done as soon as possible after harvest each year.
-The results below of 'due diligence' checking by MAGB each year show the OTA tests carried out on the barley crops from 2006 to 2010.
+The results below of due diligence checking by MAGB each year show the OTA tests carried out on the barley crops from 2010 to 2014.

-In addition to the tests for mycotoxin on barley at harvest, tests are also carried out on the barley later in the year, to check that no problems have arisen with the formation of storage fungi, and the resultant mycotoxins that can be produced from storage bad practices.
+In addition to the tests for mycotoxin on barley at harvest, tests are also carried out on the barley later in the year, to check that no problems have arisen during storage.
 As an additional check, tests are also carried out on finished malts, which can be seen below.

 Fusarium moulds are widespread on growing crops and normally do little damage to the plant.
-However, under some conditions they can produce a number of toxins from the trichothecene group, including deoxynivalenol (DON), nivalenol (NIV), zearalenone (ZEA) and T-2 and HT-2.
-Since March 2007, maximum limits for DON and Zearalenone in cereals have been operated in the EU.
-For DON these are at 1250µg/kg in raw cereals and 750µg/kg for processed cereals (which includes malt); for Zearalenone these are 100µg/kg and 75µg/kg respectively.
+However, under some conditions they can produce a number of toxins from the trichothecene group, including deoxynivalenol (DON), nivalenol (NIV), T-2 and HT-2, as well as zearalenone (ZEA).
+Since March 2007, maximum limits for DON and ZEA in cereals have been operated in the EU.
+For DON these are at 1250µg/kg in raw cereals and 750µg/kg for processed cereals (which includes malt); for ZEA these are 100µg/kg and 75µg/kg respectively.